1913 Tour de France: Race overview

+This edition started with six former Tour de France winners (Louis Trousselier, Lucien Petit-Breton, François Faber, Octave Lapize, Gustave Garrigou and Odile Defraye), the most ever.

 In the first stages, not much happened in the overall classification, as most cyclists were saving their energy for the Pyrenees.
 The stage was won by Italian Giovanni Micheletto in a sprint.
 Micheletto was not part of the first group in the second stage, and thus lost his lead.
 There were four cyclists who had been in the lead group in both stages, and they were jointly leading the Tour.

 The most important event occurred in the third stage, when former winner Lapize stopped the race; either because he considered his earning insufficient, or because he thought his team was not good enough.

 The crucial stage proved to be the sixth.
 At the start of the sixth stage, last year's winner Defraye led the general classification, some 5 minutes ahead of Eugène Christophe.
 In that sixth stage, the first mountains were climbed.
 Defraye was dropped quickly, and Christophe led the race.
 Christophe came up first on the Aubisque, and in second place behind Philippe Thys on the Tourmalet.
 On the way down from the Tourmalet, Christophe was hit by a race vehicle, and his fork broke, rendering his bike unusable, and the rules said that he had to repair it himself.
 He walked more than 10 km down to the next village, and found a place where he could repair his bicycle.
 He worked on it for over three hours, being watched by race officials who made sure that he was not helped by anyone.
 When Christophe asked a small boy, of seven years old, to work the bellows, he was fined with ten minutes.
 During this repair, angry with the draconian rules, he snapped: (at the hungry race commissaires) "If you're hungry, eat charcoal! [...]
 I am your prisoner and you will remain my wardens till the end".
 After his bicycle was fixed, he rode away and finished the stage, 3 hours and 50 minutes later than the stage winner Thys.
 Christophe's chances to win the 1913 Tour de France were over.